CleanroomMC/HadEnoughItems/README.md

  * Memory optimizations
  * Load time optimizations
  * Render optimizations
+ * Autocrafting
+ * Bookmark and Favoriting of Recipes
  * Able to change default fluid containers for when you pick up fluids from the ingredient menu
  * Able to fill fluid containers by clicking on fluids in the ingredient menu
  * Able to order bookmarks differently